Chōdenji Robo Combattler V

 Combattler V, full name Chōdenji Robo Combattler V (ロボ コン・バトラー, Chōdenji Robo Konbatorā Bui), is a Japanese mecha anime television series produced by Toei Company and animated by Soeisha (later renamed as Nippon Sunrise) that aired from 1976 to 1977.
-It is the first part of the Robot Romance Trilogy of super robot series created by Saburo Yatsude and directed by Tadao Nagahama.
+It is the first installment of the Robot Romance Series of super robot series created by Saburo Yatsude and directed by Tadao Nagahama.
+It aired on NET/TV Asahi in Japan from 17 April 1976 to 28 May 1977.

-The robot's name is a portmanteau of "combine", "combat", and "battle", and the V is intended both as an abbreviation for "victory" and in reference to the five component machines that form the robot, as well as its five pilots.
-The V is pronounced as the letter V, unlike in the spiritual successor, Voltes V, where it is pronounced "five".

 The show follows the adventures and battles of the Battle Team, a group of young pilots, as they battle against the Campbell Empire from outer space.